UnionHerald police reports

 Theft, burglary

-• On April 19 in the 1800 block of Gateway Drive NW a theft occurred.

-• On April 19 in the 11200 block of Robinson Drive NW a fraud occurred.

-• On April 19 in the 9100 block of Alder Street NW a theft from a motor vehicle occurred.
+• On April 26 in the 3000 block of Main Street NW a theft occurred.

-• On April 19 in the 12900 block of Riverdale Drive NW a theft occurred.

-• On April 20 in the 12900 block of Riverdale Drive NW a theft occurred.

-• On April 21 in the 3300 block of 124th Avenue NW a theft from a motor vehicle occurred.
+• On April 27 in the 11400 block of Eidelweiss Street NW a theft from a motor vehicle occurred.

-• On April 21 in the 12900 block of Riverdale Drive NW a shoplifting theft occurred.

-• On April 21 in the 10600 block of Tamarack Street NW a theft occurred.
+• On April 27 in the 9900 block of Vale Street NW a theft occurred.

-• On April 21 in the 1800 block of Gateway Drive NW a theft occurred.

-• On April 21 in the 10600 block of Tamarack Street NW a theft from a motor vehicle occurred.
+• On April 29 in the 200 block of 101st Avenue NW a theft occurred.

-• On April 22 in the 12400 block of Crane Street NW a residential burglary occurred.

 Property damage